racker/service-registry-docs/Concepts.md

 ## Events Feed

 The events feed contains a list of events which occurred during the life- time of your account.
-Every time a service joins a session, a configuration value is updated or removed, or a session times out, an event is inserted.
+An event is inserted each time one of the following incidents occur:

+* A service joins a session
+* A configuration value is updated
+* A configuration value is removed
+* A session times out

 A typical automation use case would be periodically polling the event feed and acting on the returned events.